semateos/stimpy-medium/README.md

 **CSS Framework** - None.
 Choose your own CSS preprocessor and CSS framework.

 **Gulp** - A task runner for your assets, and can do a lot more.
-The performance is amazing and it is easy to get started. [http://gulpjs.com/](http://gulpjs.com/)
+The performance is amazing and it is easy to get started. [http://gulpjs.com/](http://gulpjs.com/)  The main files of bower pacakges are automagically included in `server/config/assets.js`

 ## Plugins
 The Hapi plugins that are being used.